supergarotinho/ambari-mongodb/README.md

 - Supports a very flexible port configuration string
   - Eg.: 27019,27020,27025-27027
 - Shard architecture configuration:
-  - Configure witch instances will be in witch shard
+  - Configure which instances will be in which shard
-  - Configure witch instances will act as an arbiter
+  - Configure which instances will act as an arbiter
 - Automatically configure the shards adding the nodes to it
   - Automatically detect the primary host to do it
 - Automatically add the shard to the mongos (Query Router) shard list